Thank you for reading and reviewing! I hope you enjoy this chapter.

 "Did I mention they make such a lovely couple?
 Imagine the beautiful grandchildren and grandnephews and nieces they would give us," she said dreamily before they broke into giggles and laughter like a pair of teenage girls.

 Katara sighed sadly as she made her lonely way back to the palace.
 A week had passed since she found out Zuko was the Blue Spirit and she still wondered how she did not realize it sooner.
 She remembered the dream she had and wondered if her subconscious somehow realized that the Blue Spirit was Zuko.
 He still kept close to her as she made her way to the infirmary in the Lower Ring and to the palace, always making sure she was safe, but on this night, he did not make an appearance.

-He had not been waiting for her near the building as he always did and she had waited a couple of hours to see if he showed up, but he didn't and now here she was walking all by herself after healing the last of the sick children.
+He had not been waiting for her near the building as he always did and she had waited an hour to see if he showed up, but he didn't and now here she was walking back all by herself after healing the last of the sick children.
 She wondered if he was all right since he had whispered to her after they all had finished their dinner that he would be waiting for her as usual before Aang interrupted them and led her away.

 Katara frowned.
 She had noticed that Aang had been acting strangely lately, more irritated and clingy.
 He would not leave her out of his sight, and every time Zuko and she would spend time together, Aang would appear out of nowhere and settle himself beside her, taking her hand almost possessively, until Zuko left almost reluctantly.
 She could have sworn Aang was sending him death glares.
 She did not know what had gotten into him, but his behavior was really getting on her nerves.